Watch what to expect when you come to a Medical City hospital for a scheduled procedure or surgery.

 The safety and security of our patients, their families, caregivers and physicians is our highest priority.

-Medical City Healthcare is adhering to the requirements set forth by the Texas Medical Board and local and state agencies regarding elective surgeries.
-At all times, the supply of PPE, hospital and intensive care unit beds, and ventilators will be taken into consideration, even in areas that are not currently managing COVID-19 infections.
+Medical City Healthcare is adhering to the requirements set forth by Governor Greg Abbott, the Texas Medical Board and local and state agencies regarding elective surgeries.
+Our hospitals closely monitor the supply of PPE, hospital and intensive care unit beds, and ventilators and are prepared to care for COVID-19 patients while continuing to serve patients requiring surgery

 Clinical care facilities are still among the safest possible place to receive healthcare at this time, and Medical City Healthcare is well prepared to safely proceed with elective services.
 Our facilities are vigilant when it comes to sanitation, screening, visitor restrictions, masking, as well as all guidelines from the Centers for Disease Control and Prevention (CDC).
 Acute healthcare needs unrelated to COVID-19 should not be ignored during this time.
 Medical City Healthcare facilities are safe places to receive this care.

-We continue to follow state requirements to limit visitors to only individuals necessary to the patient’s care and invite patients and their loved ones to utilize a variety of available technologies at Medical City Healthcare facilities to stay connected during their hospital stay.
-Learn what to expect during your upcoming hospital visit.
+At this time, we continue to limit visitors to only individuals necessary to the patient’s care and invite patients and their loved ones to utilize a variety of available technologies at Medical City Healthcare facilities to stay connected during their hospital stay.
+The hospital has visitation guidelines that can be requested prior to surgery.
+Learn more about what to expect during your upcoming hospital visit.

 Taking extra precautions to keep patients safe.